Faculty and Researchers

 Kimberly HoweSenior Researcher

 Kimberly Howe joined the Center in September 2013 as a Senior Researcher.
-She currently studies the transformation of security and justice institutions in Syria, as well as local-international partnerships in insecure complex emergencies.
+She currently studies the Syria crisis, with emphasis on the politics of humanitarian action, local-international partnerships, and shifting forms of sub-national governance.

 Breaking the Hourglass: Partnerships in Remote Management Settings–The Cases of Syria and Iraqi Kurdistan